JSRocksHQ/jsrockshq.github.io/src/posts/en/how-i-m-using-es6-modules-in-production.md

 });
 ```
-We're importing some modules above and using it in our AMD module.
+We're importing some modules above and using them in our AMD module.
 Those ES6 modules aren't useful for any other application, but the final code looks much more readable using micro-modules.
 The `config` we're importing above look like this:
 ```javascript